Caregivers need support too.

 Caring for someone who has Alzheimer’s Disease can be stressful, as well as emotionally and physically challenging.

-The Alzheimer’s Caregiver Support Program is dedicated to aiding under-served Alzheimer’s Disease (AD) caregivers in Westbury, Freeport and Hempstead, NY.
+The Alzheimer’s Caregiver Support Program is dedicated to supporting caregivers who care for individuals with Alzheimer’s Disease/Related Dementias in the underserved communities of Nassau and Suffolk Counties.
+Alzheimer’s Disease (AD) caregivers in Westbury, Freeport and Hempstead, NY.

 Our trained staff will:

 Monday through Friday, 9 a.m. – 5 p.m.

 People age 60+ will comprise an estimated 30 percent of Nassau County residents by 2024.